quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

   file="polygon-first-stress.png"
   %}

+{: .notes }
-**Note.** Polygon will not refresh itself _for most of the time_, so you must press refresh by yourself.
+Polygon will not refresh itself _for most of the time_, so you must press refresh by yourself.

 #### Finding countertest